 - IELTS or TOEFL is mandatory!

-- Your application is only valid if you submit all the required documents to the DAAD Portal and by post.
-The postmark date serves as proof that the application has been dispatched on time.
+- Your application is only valid if you submit all the required documents to the DAAD Portal by the deadline!

 - The DAAD Portal closes at 24.00 hrs.
 Central European Time (CET) on the last application day.